-Today, I have my money wiz, Katelyn Magnuson, dropping some finance knowledge for you!
-Investing in her was one of the best business decisions I made in 2019.
+I have my money wiz, Katelyn Magnuson, dropping some finance knowledge for you!
+Investing in her was one of the best business decisions I made.
 I’m looking forward to crashing my financials goals with her by my side this year.
 Take it away Katelyn…

-I’ve been helping Miranda handle her finances over the past year and she was kind enough to ask for a little input from me for how you can kick off 2019 on your best financial footing yet!
+I’ve been helping Miranda handle her finances over the past year and she was kind enough to ask for a little input from me for how you can kick off the new year on your best financial footing yet!

 Over the past 10 years I’ve worked with over 150 business owners and have seen it all, the bad write offs, thousands in missed deductions, the books years behind, the audits, and surprise taxes due (even when their accountant had been making quarterly estimated payments) What it keeps coming back to is having someone that understands you and your business and can break information down into actionable pieces for you to be the confident CEO of your business!